 Anytime we raise the bar of expectations in any area of our lives, we need to upgrade our internal programming.
 Those who choose to stubbornly stick to their old way of thinking can’t experience meaningful growth.

 If we want to accomplish something extraordinary, like a truly successful relationship, the place to start is internally.
-Our old program got us where we are, and that was what it was designed to do.
+Our old way of thinking got us where we are, and that was what it was designed to do.
 But now we are ready to move on, to grow and expand our world and reach out for more.

 Know what you want